-The Government of Barbados - both present and past administrations - has outlined the provision of adequate housing for Barbadians as a key component of its overall development strategy and vision.
+The Government of Barbados - both present and past administrations has outlined the provision of adequate housing for Barbadians as a key component of its overall development strategy and vision.
 Indeed, housing is an integral part of a wider development strategy that has to date seen Barbados ranked 30th in the United Nations human development index for all countries and number one among developing countries in 2005.
 At the same time, Barbados, as a developing country with scarce resources - land, labour and capital - must rationalise the use of these limited resources.
 In recognition of these constraints and this commitment, a better understanding of housing demand is needed as a basis for sound economic planning and policy.
-This study therefore seeks to estimate the aggregate housing demand function for Barbados so as to guide policymakers in ascertaining the kinds of policies that would positively influence the demand for housing, but should also provide some useful lessons for similar economies, notably those in the Caribbean.
+This study therefore seeks to estimate the aggregate housing demand function for Barbados.
+A preliminary examination of the housing sector in Barbados provides some useful insights as a starting point for a more in depth analysis.